sydgep/insafedare-web-application/docs/pipeline-components.md

 INSAFEDARE provides reusable components for constructing tabular-data and medical-image pipelines.
 Each component performs a defined operation and can be connected to compatible components through the graphical pipeline editor.

-This reference summarizes the purpose, inputs, parameters, and outputs of the components included in the current testing version.

 ## Common Pipeline Configuration

 At pipeline level, users configure the directories used to locate source data and store generated results.